Cocos-BCX/1808/README.md

 * Assets Owner Management Mode for Zone Data
   The zone data is continuously supplemented with the growth of games.
 The excessively added zone data or the invalid zone data added by the malicious contract will affect the execution efficiency of the business, resulting in asset data redundancy.
 To avoid this situation, the 1808 Standard allows the user to delete a specific zone in the extended asset data.
 However, this only gives the user the right to delete the zone data without including the right to change the zone data, in case the user cheats by changing the data.

-# Application Examples of COCOS 1808 Standard and Multiverse System
+# Application Examples of 1808 Standard and Multiverse System

-  This chapter will describe the operation of contract on BCX-NHAS-1808 standard digital assets, and how the non-homogeneous assets travel and link in different universes in Cocos-BCX chain.
+  This chapter will describe the operation of contract on COCOS 1808 standard digital assets, and how the non-homogeneous assets travel and link in different universes in Cocos-BCX chain.
 For more information, please refer to the `Cocos-BCX Smart Contract User Guide`.

-## Operation of Contract on COCOS 1808 Standard Digital Asset
+## Operation of Contract on 1808 Standard Digital Asset
 ### Transfer of Non-Homogenous Assets Ownership
 #### Transfer of Non-homogenous Assets-Caller